 My mission is to provide support, guidance and inspiration that nurtures your spiritual growth and healing while offering clarity of life events you might be experiencing.

 IN A NUTSHELL:

 I am the mother of five incredible sons.
-I’ve been married for thirty-one years and look forward to many more.
+I’ve been married for thirty-two years and look forward to many more.
 My educational background includes a bachelor of science in sociology and psychology from the University of Houston, and a special education teacher certification from A&M University.
 Additionally, I hold certifications as a Reiki Master/Practitioner and as a Thetahealer Practitioner, having completed and mastered Basic and Advanced DNA courses….Lastly, I am a breast cancer survivor, and an avid supporter of early detection mammograms.
 Mine saved my life.

 For those interested in a more in-depth perspective of my background, please continue reading…

 I imagine if you are perusing this site, you are searching for ways to make a positive change.
 Perhaps you are trying to shift out of grief, loss, anger or depression.
 Maybe you are simply seeking insight or direction.
 Perhaps, you are just searching for happiness….or trying to recall what that ever felt like.